 The Adult Minimum Wage applies to all employees aged 16 and up who are not starting-out employees or trainees.
 There is no minimum wage for employees under 16, but full employment rights still apply for all workers between the ages of 13 and 16.

 The Starting-Out Minimum Wage applies to workers who are 16 or 17 and who have not yet achieved six months of continuous employment and to 18 and 19-year-olds who have received one or more social security benefits before completing six months of continuous employment.
 Six months of continuous employment is calculated by calendar date and not by hours worked.

 The Training Minimum Wage applies to employees 20 or older with an employment agreement requiring 60 credits per year to become qualified.
 This often applies to apprentices.
 However, the Training Minimum Wage does not apply to employees being trained to do their job, such as at the beginning of employment.

 We can help you get a new employee started in New Zealand fast.
-The minimum onboarding time we need is just one week prior to your target start date.
+The minimum onboarding time we need is only 5 working days.

 Our team ensures your employees are onboarded and paid as quickly as possible while keeping your business compliant with all local employment legislation.
 The minimum onboarding time begins after the employee submits all required information onto the Remote platform.
 The onboarding timeline is also dependent upon registration with local authorities.